 - Cottage cheese

-We know that junk food does little for our waistlines.
-But they also promote cellulite on our legs too by building up the fat cells in our body and causing inflammation.
+We know that junk food does little for our waistlines, but it can contribute to cellulite on our legs too by building up the fat cells in our body and causing inflammation.

 13. Get your five a day

-You want to aim for green vegetables like broccoli, runner beans and kale.
-As these are packed with fibre, antioxidants and enzymes that reportedly have a cleansing effect on the bowel and remove toxins.
-Go one step further and eat them raw if you can - as uncooked veggies equal more nutrients.
+Green vegetables like broccoli, runner beans and kale are best, as these are packed with fibre, antioxidants and enzymes that reportedly have a cleansing effect on the bowel and remove toxins.
+Go one step further and eat them raw if you can - as uncooked veggies contain more nutrients.

 Brightly coloured fruit and vegetables are also amongst the best to help get rid of cellulite.
 Try celery, oranges, grapefruit, peaches and plums, as they’re low in natural sugar and high in fibre.
 These citrus fruits are also high in vitamin C which is additionally great for cellulite.
-One 2018 study (opens in new tab) found that this particular vitamin boosts the production of type 1 collagen in the skin.
-And this is essential for promoting elasticity and keeping skin firm and taut.
+One 2018 study published in the Orthopaedic Journal of Sports Medicine found that this particular vitamin boosts the production of type one collagen in the skin, which is essential for promoting elasticity and keeping skin firm and taut.

 14. Pop a supplement

 Sometimes it simpler to combine our diet with a few multivitamin tablets to ensure we're getting the good stuff into our bodies.
-And Sonia Khan, a Senior Pharmacist at Medicine Direct (opens in new tab) advocates vitamin E, B6, calcium and fish oils as certain cellulite-busters.
+And Sonia Khan, a Senior Pharmacist at Medicine Direct, says vitamin E, B6, calcium and fish oils are cellulite-busters.